 How many productions do you produce a year?

 We produce four mainstage productions a year.
 Since many students choose to complete their senior projects (required of all students) as a production, there are also a number of student-produced opportunities.
 Shows produced once a semester by Harlequins, the campus-wide student theatre club, also offer opportunities for theatre majors.

 Are there opportunities to study musical theatre?

 The department offers classes in voice (singing), as well as a class in American Musical Theatre.
-For those interested in dancing, Brockport’s nationally acclaimed department of dance offers classes for non majors.
+For those interested in dancing, the College's nationally acclaimed Department of Dance offers classes for non majors.

 How often do you produce musicals?